 There may also be other avenues for complaints to be lodged by residents in proximity to a project.
-In Victoria, complaints about 'noise nuisance' can be lodged to local government under the Public Health and Wellbeing Act 2008 (Victoria).
-Council's need to be fully aware of their responsibilities under this Act and ensure they have appropriate documented procedures to receive and handle complaints in the case they are lodged under this legislation.
-Further, the Environment Protection Amendment Act 2018 (Victoria) will come into force in 2020 and may provide additional options for residents to raise complaints about 'unreasonable noise' and allege breaches of the general environmental duty that is central to the legislation.
+In Victoria, complaints about 'noise nuisance' can currently be lodged with local government under the Public Health and Wellbeing Act 2008 (Victoria).
+Councils should be fully aware of their responsibilities under this Act and ensure they have appropriate documented procedures to receive and handle complaints in the case they are lodged under this legislation.
+Further, the Environment Protection Amendment Act 2018 (Victoria) is expected to come into force in 2021 and may provide additional options for residents to raise complaints about 'unreasonable noise' and allege breaches of the general environmental duty that is central to the legislation.